xransum/blog/_posts/2023-06-17-how-to-build-a-botnet.md

 ---
 title: How to Build a Botnet
-excerpt: "Building a botnet from scratch using Python."
+subtitle: "Building a botnet from scratch using Python."
 categories:
   - Hacking
 ---